 While most sea turtle nesting activities are at night, some females may nest during daylight hours, or may be caught in the morning hours on the beach at some stage of nesting (oviposition, covering the nest, and exiting and returning to ocean).
-Vehicles are present on the beaches at CAHA 24 hours a day.
+Vehicles are present on the beaches at CALO 24 hours a day, although, nighttime vehicle use is thought to remain relatively low.
+A 1994 study found 4 to 13 vehicles on the ocean beach during the night on South Core Banks during the sea turtle nesting season.
+A study scheduled to begin in 2006 will examine the current nighttime vehicle use within CALO.

 Isolating the effects of vehicular traffic on sea turtle nesting behavior, particularly the behavior of females either in oviposition or attempting to nest, is complicated.
 Other anthropogenic factors, geomorphic characteristics of the beach and nearshore waters and atmospheric conditions all influence the behavior of nesting sea turtles to some extent.
-However, data suggest that areas with higher human recreational use have a higher number of false crawls than do areas with lower human use (CAHA, 2006a).
-For example, of all turtle false crawls reported at CAHA, about 80 percent were found on beaches open to vehicles or pedestrian use areas (such as life-guarded beaches or beaches serviced with parking lots), as compared to about 18 percent on beaches with lower human activity.
-This analysis, however, is confounded by the fact that many other factors could have affected nesting behavior in areas where driving or heavy pedestrian use was permitted.
-Higher numbers of pedestrians, greater light pollution, and different beach morphology may have also adversely affected nesting behavior in this area.
 Thus, without more data that allow for an analysis of correlation between variables potentially affecting sea turtle nesting behavior, it is not possible to definitively identify the effects that vehicles have on nesting sea turtle behavior.
+A study mentioned above may address in the analysis some of these factors.

-Vehicles (or vehicle tracks) have been reported within closure areas at CAHA 29 to 109 times per year during the period from 1999 to 2004.
-While there are no specific records of vehicles colliding with nesting turtles at CAHA, the number of violations (e.g., vehicles entering closure areas) provides some indication of the potential for vehicles altering nesting sea turtle behavior or vehicles colliding with nesting sea turtles to occur and go unreported.
+Vehicles (or vehicle tracks) have been reported within closure areas at CALO 10 to 70 times (mean = 37) per year during the period from 1999 to 2005.
+During the 2006 nesting season, a vehicle was reported to have entered a sea turtle nest closure area and run over at least one sea turtle hatchling (the event is still under investigation).
+While there are no specific records of vehicles colliding with nesting turtles at CALO, the number of violations (e.g., vehicles entering closure areas) provides some indication of the potential for vehicles altering nesting sea turtle behavior or vehicles colliding with nesting sea turtles to occur and go unreported.